divio/divio-cloud-docs/how-to/flask-create-deploy.rst

 Python requirements in ``requirements.txt``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``Dockerfile`` expects to find a ``requirements.txt`` file, so add one.
-Where indicated below, choose the
+The ``Dockerfile`` expects to find a ``requirements.txt`` file, so add one if required.
+Where indicated below, choose
-appropriate options to install the components for Postgres/MySQL if you plan to use them, and uWSGI/Gunicorn, for example:
+the appropriate options to install the components for Postgres/MySQL if you plan to use them, and uWSGI/Gunicorn, for
+example:

 ..  code-block:: Dockerfile
     :emphasize-lines: 3-5, 7-9